Marquisate of Antella: Art and portraits

-Nicolo Pallavicino was portrayed by Peter Paul Rubens on 1604 in Genoa and two years later he also painted his new wife.
+Nicolo Pallavicino was portrayed by Peter Paul Rubens in 1604 in Genoa and two years later he also painted his new wife.
 Years later the marquise of Antella, Gioacchina Gaeteni e Buglio, was also painted and her portrait is at Villa Palagonia.

 Nicolo Pallavicino was also family of the religious poet Hortensio Félix Paravicino portrait by El Greco in multiple paintings such as Fray Hortensio Félix Paravicino and the Burial of the Count of Orgaz.